 This is a story of how I got the nickname “optics slayer”.

-What motivates you every time you feel “down”, and how to come back stronger & more enthusiastic in work?
+What motivates you when you feel “down,” and how do you come back stronger & more enthusiastic at work?
 What do you find most rewarding about your job?

 Failure in experiments is normal.
 The important thing is to learn from that failure – what went wrong?
 Can it be improved?
 Should I have used a different material?
 The key here is to keep exploring the newly gained knowledge or experiences.